 The first step towards using Avocado is, quite obviously, installing it.

-Avocado is primarily being developed on Fedora, but reasonable efforts are being made to support other platforms such as Ubuntu.
+Avocado is primarily being developed on Fedora, but reasonable efforts are being made to support other GNU/Linux based platforms.

 You can install the RPM packages by running the following commands: